They never last long, again it’s all about work. And as the say time is money. If the ship stays more in the harbor, the company pays more.

 With fewer distractions, we have time to breathe, to take a little break.

-I feel that I have been a very privileged traveler on this freighter and I hope this post has given you a nice overview.
+I feel I’ve been a very privileged traveler on this cargo ship and I hope this post has given you a nice overview.